 Greenwich Faces the Great War

-(Gallery exhibition with iPad component, World War I themed historic house installation, and demonstration War Garden), Greenwich (CT) Historical Society (2014-15)
+(Gallery exhibition with interactive iPad component, World War I themed historic house installation, and demonstration victory garden), Greenwich (CT) Historical Society (2014-15)

 Celebrating Historic Hudson Valley at 60: Rockefeller Patronage in Sleepy Hollow Country, Winter Antiques Show Loan Exhibition, Park Avenue Armory, Manhattan (2012)